Amanda-L/WashU-DM-Project2-Classification-2022/README.md

-# Data Mining: Letter Classification
+# Data Mining Project 2: Letter Classification

 The project used a dataset from the Letter Recognition dataset in the UCI repository.
 It has 20,000 samples of 26 alphabets with each alphabet having 16 features.